Disused railway stations on the Cornish Main Line: Marazion

 The station is situated on the shore of Mount's Bay with fine views of St Michael's Mount and for many years was home to six old Pullman coaches that were formerly used as camping coaches.
 Three of these were rescued and restored, and now provide sleeping accommodation at Petworth railway station, which has been converted into a guest house.
 One was purchased privately, while the others were left to become derelict until broken up on site.
-In 2006 the remains of these coaches was cleared away from the site to make way for nine holiday cottages, the old station has now been fully restored into a two bedroom bungalow currently owned by the developers.
+In 2006 the remains of these coaches were cleared away from the site to make way for nine holiday cottages, the old station has now been fully restored into a two bedroom bungalow currently owned by the developers.
 The 1880s station building still stands, but part of the line westwards is currently reduced to a single track.